Explaining Schnorr Signatures and Their Role in Bitcoin's Evolution

 Key Takeaways

-• Enhanced Privacy: Multi-signature transactions appear identical to single-signature ones on the blockchain.
+• Enhanced Privacy: Aggregated signatures make multi-input transactions look identical to standard ones on the blockchain.

 What are Schnorr Signatures?